Warm-weather fun can wreak havoc on your strands. Treat them to a little TLC with these easy tricks from the pros.

 "In the summer we're more frequently exposing our hair to the chemicals in pools, salt water, and spending more time in the heat, all of which will strip your hair of its beautiful color," says Rosenkranz.
 Before going for a swim in the pool or ocean, he recommends wetting your hair completely and thoroughly applying a leave-in conditioner.
 “Your hair will absorb the conditioner instead of the chlorine or salt water,” he says.
 Try EverPure Damage Protect Leave in Treatment from L'Oreal Paris ($9; amazon.com), which is sulfate-free and also works to restore damage.

 The key to combating frizzy hair is locking out the humidity.
 “Humidity is like Miracle Gro for flyaways,” says Rosenkranz, “so anyone who is prone to frizzy hair will be suffering extra during the humidity brought on by summer showers.”
-You can do this with an oil, like Oleo Miracle Replenishing Oil from DESSANGE Paris ($12; target.com).
+You can do this with an oil, like Oleo Miracle Replenishing Oil from DESSANGE Paris ($12; amazon.com).
 It's loaded with three oils—argan, camelia, and pracaxi, which work together to leave your hair both smooth and soft.